flk12345/helloworld/README.md

 # helloworld
-This is a test repository.

-In this repository i will only learn something about github but do nothing.
+Hello everyone, my name is Kevin Fan, I come from China.
+This is my testing repository.

 My email is 554311466@qq.com.
 Any question please contact with me.